skyway/skyway-recorder-sdk/README.md

 - Signup or login to your account.
 - Create or edit your application associated with your account.
-- Check "Enable recording feature" in the permission section.
+- Check `Enable recording feature` in the permission section.
 - Register a GCS bucket where the recording files will be uploaded.

 :warning: If uploading failed even once, SkyWay recording server disable the recording